You want the best sound.

 Fast, simple control of all your music

 Experience your favorite music from your SoundTouch speaker with the SoundTouch app.
 SoundTouch lets you take total control of your listening experience, right from your smartphone or tablet.
-Browse popular music services like Spotify® and Deezer, Internet radio or your stored music library.
+Browse popular music services like Spotify® and Deezer, Internet radio stations through TuneIn, or your stored music library.
 Easily personalize presets for one-touch access to the music you love, and control one or many SoundTouch speakers around your home.

 Bose + Voice.
 Now you’re talking.

 Play music.
 Turn it up.
 Or even ask what’s playing.
 Without lifting a finger.